Budget

 The Office of Management and Budget (OMB) and Financial Services monitor budget to actual spending and provide reports to management.
 Central staff works with department staff monthly to review spending patterns and ensure proper posting and reporting of transactions.

 Departments track actual performance measure results against targeted results.
-OMB’s Performance Excellence Team works with department staff to align measures with goals and objectives and to assist with proper reporting of data.
+Office of Innovation and Efficiency works with department staff to align measures with goals and objectives and to assist with proper reporting of data.

 The City Manager meets with each department on a regular basis to review financial information, to review progress on achieving desired outcomes, and to receive a general status update.